slimphp/Slim-Website/_posts/2015-02-11-whats-up-with-version-3.md

 The HTTP request and response objects are _immutable_, too.
 You must use the appropriate `withStatus()`, `withHeader()`, `withBody()`, etc. request and response object methods to create and return a new request or response object with the specified changes.
 You can read more about the new interface in the PSR-7 documentation at <https://github.com/php-fig/fig-standards/blob/master/proposed/http-message.md>.

 This also makes it possible to use third-party middleware with the Slim Framework.
 For example, perhaps you find PSR-7 middleware designed for another framework.
-However, by virtual of using PSR-7 interfaces, that middleware is also compatible with Slim.
+However, by virtue of using PSR-7 interfaces, that middleware is also compatible with Slim.

 Slim's PSR-7 changes may sound complicated, but they're actually pretty simple.
 I'll provide more in-depth information soon in the new documentation.
 You can read more about PSR-7 at: